Utah Administrative Code

 (ii) Experience in the following settings is not acceptable to fulfill this experience requirement:

-(B) part time experience of less than 20 hours per week.
+(B) part time experience of less than 20 hours per week; or

-(iv) If the experience is completed in a jurisdiction outside of Utah which does not issue licensure as a veterinarian or as a veterinarian intern or comparable licenses or was completed in a setting which does not require licensure, the applicant shall demonstrate that the experience was:
+(iii) If the experience is completed in a jurisdiction outside of Utah which does not issue veterinarian, veterinarian intern, or comparable licenses, or else was completed in a setting which does not require licensure, the applicant shall demonstrate that the experience was:

 (A) lawfully obtained;